iechor/docs/content/engine/security/seccomp.md

 some specific rules are for individual system calls such as `personality`, and others, to allow variants of those system calls with specific arguments.

-`seccomp` is instrumental for running Docker containers with least privilege.
+`seccomp` is instrumental for running iEchor containers with least privilege.
 It is not recommended to change the default `seccomp` profile.

 When you run a container, it uses the default profile unless you override it